KannonZenetism/zenetism-field-physics/zenetism/mpx/celestial-signs-and-structural-patterning.md

 ## 2. The Universe-Being

-Structural Physics has referred to the cosmos as the universe-being: not passive container, but expressed field-being with its own orientation, motion, and internal condition.
+Zenetism refers to the cosmos as the universe-being: not passive container, but expressed field-being with its own orientation, motion, and internal condition.

 If the universe-being possesses essence, then it possesses orientation.